dougeby/IntuneDocs/intune/store-apps-android.md

 6. On the **Add App** blade, select **Android** under the available **Store app** types.
 7. Select **Configure** to configure the app information the following information:  Depending on the app you have chosen, some of the values in this blade might have been automatically filled-in:
 	- **Name** - Enter the name of the app as it will be displayed in the company portal.
 Make sure all app names that you use are unique.
 If the same app name exists twice, only one of the apps will be displayed to users in the company portal.
 	- **Description** - Enter a description for the app.
-This will be displayed to users in the company portal.
+This description will be displayed to users in the company portal.
 	- **Publisher** - Enter the name of the publisher of the app.
 	- **Appstore URL** - Enter the app store URL of the app you want to create.
 	- **Minimum operating system** - From the list, choose the minimum operating system version on which the app can be installed.
 If you assign the app to a device with an earlier operating system, it will not be installed.